-1. Working capital facilities (including cash credit) sanctioned by consortium of banks and notified financial institutions are secured by a first charge by way of hypothecation, ranking pari-passu inter-se banks, of the entire book debts and receivables and inventories, both present and future, of the Company wherever the same may be or be held.
-Other working capital loans are repayable as per terms of agreement within one year.

-- 2. Short-term loans are availed in Indian rupees and in foreign currency.
-Indian rupee loans carry interest rate ranging from 6.20% to 12.25% (Previous year 8.65% to 12.65%) per annum and foreign currency loans carry interest rate of Libor plus spread ranging from Nil to Nil basis points (Previous year 200 to 350 basis points).
-During the previous year Libor were reset at periodic intervals as per the terms of the loans. - 3.
-Inventory and other financial assets with a carrying amount of INR 2,470.21 million (Previous year INR 2,660.31 million), INR 1,975.36 million (Previous year INR 2,189.76 million) respectively are provided as security against borrowing at year end.
+- 2. Working capital facilities (including cash credit) sanctioned by consortium of banks and financial institutions are secured by a first charge by way of hypothecation, ranking pari-passu inter-se banks, of the entire book debts and receivables and inventories, both present and future, of the Company.
+All working capital loans are repayable as per terms of agreement within one year. - 3.
+Short-term loans are availed in Indian rupees.
+Indian rupee loans carry interest rate ranging from 6.33% to 9.85% (Previous year 6.20% to 12.25%) per annum. - 4.
+Inventory and other financial assets with a carrying amount of INR 3,118.61 million (Previous year INR 2,470.21 million), and INR 2,525.81 million (Previous year INR 1,904.46 million) respectively are provided as security against borrowing at year end.